 Subject to exemptions provided for by Article 4 of the WFD, based on available water data, certain surface and groundwater bodies will need improvement in order to comply with the objectives of the WFD.

-The Draft Plan includes provisions that will contribute towards improvements in the status of waters.
+The Draft Plan, to which the Proposed Material Alterations relate, includes provisions that will contribute towards improvements in the status of waters.

 There is an issue with bathing water quality at Merrion Strand, which adjoins the County boundary.